wp-plugins/projectmanager/readme.txt

 * dataset sorting by any form field
 * import and export of datasets from/to CSV file
 * hook one project into user profile
-* manual drag&drop sorting of datasets
+* manual drag & drop sorting of datasets

 See [Usage](http://wordpress.org/extend/plugins/projectmanager/other_notes/) for details on shortcodes and the template system.